arclabs561/ai-visual-test/docs/GAME_MOTIVATION_INTEGRATION.md

 **Added:**
 - `play: true` option to actually play the game
-- References to queeraoke motivation in comments
+- References to interactive game motivation in comments
 - Integration with `playGame()` when `play: true`

 ### 3. Updated Exports (`src/index.mjs`)